 Click the Landing pages tab.

-Click on the title of your landing page.
+Click on the Overview button of the landing page.

-A window will appear in which you can select how you want to create version B of your split test.
+6. A pop-up will appear in which you can select how you want to create version B of your split test.
 You can choose from the following options:

-Once your new version is edited, click Save and publish.
+8. Once your new version is edited, click Save as draft.

 Note: You can repeat steps 5-8 multiple times in order to create and test up to five versions of your landing page.

 If you wish to edit your split test settings before launching: